sratilai/paper/README.md

 Some traces of "digital humanities understanding" of culture and literature can also be found  in the studies conducted already in the analogical age.
 These are, for example:

-A. Markov's article on Pushkin's Eugene Onegin, written in 1913, in which he applies his statistic analytical tool known as the "Markov chain"
+A. Markov's article on Pushkin's Eugene Onegin, written in 1913, in which he applies his statistic analytical tool known as the "Markov chain", and Vladimir Propp's classical study *The Morphology of the Folktale* from 1928.

 - [Brian Hayes: First Links in the Markov Chain](http://www.americanscientist.org/libraries/documents/201321152149545-2013-03Hayes.pdf)

-and Vladimir Propp's classical study *The Morphology of the Folktale* from 1928.

 ### 2. Understanding the digital turn